 Parking Lot Milling & Paving

-A parking lot may need to be milled and paved if it has been determined that a resurfacing is not the best long-term solution to a faulty surface layer, or would introduce different problems that would be more expensive to address than choosing a mill & pave.
+A parking lot may need to be milled and paved if it has been determined that a resurfacing is not the best long-term solution to a faulty surface layer, or may introduce problems that would be expensive to address.
 Milling is the process of removing the surface layer of a pavement using equipment like our milling machine or a cold planer.
 Once the surface layer is removed, the new surface layer of concrete or asphalt is paved.
 Milled pavement may be re-applied as a new parking lot over the existing base layer as long as the base layer is intact.
 Millings can otherwise be used as the sub-base for another parking lot.

-The asphalt in a parking lot built by Ohio Paving & Construction will generally last between 15-30 years with the proper maintenance procedures in place, but without proper maintenance, the parking lot as a whole will need to be addressed within 5-7 years.
+The asphalt in a parking lot built by paving companies in Cleveland will generally last between 15-30 years with the proper maintenance procedures in place, but without proper maintenance, the parking lot as a whole will need to be addressed within 5-7 years.
 In Cleveland, Ohio, the increase in lake-effect snow and ice may keep you from every reaching the higher end of that range, even with diligent maintenance and periodic repair.

 A parking lot with numerous cracks and potholes will likely be recommended for a mill & pave, also called a grinding & milling job.
 Concrete surfaces and pavements can also be milled and paved.